Aden-Q/csci-5607/hw2a/README.md

-# CSCI 5607 Assignment 1d: Transparency and Mirror Reflections
+# CSCI 5607 Assignment 2a: Programming Interactive 2D Graphics with OpenGL

 ## Description